 PHOTO CREDIT: ISTOCK

-The College of Registered Nurses of Prince Edward Island is authorized to regulate Registered Nurses and Nurse Practitioners in PEI.
+The College of Registered Nurses and Midwives of Prince Edward Island is authorized to regulate Registered Nurses and Nurse Practitioners in PEI.
 It is the College’s responsibility to ensure all nurses in the province practice ethically and competently and to investigate concerns that they have not.
 The College sets standards of conduct, provides ethical advice, provides guidance to nurses to improve their practices and, when necessary, disciplines nurses who do not meet these standards.

 If you feel a nurse practising in PEI has conducted themselves improperly, you may file a complaint in writing.
 The College will investigate complaints about a range of professional conduct and competence issues.
 The nature of your complaint will affect the way it is handled.
 The resolution process may involve mediation, dismissal, investigation by an Investigation Committee or Investigator and, in some cases, a hearing.

 Filing the Complaint